SneaksAndData/arcane-stream-microsoft-synapse-link/docs/backfill.md

    >
    > This can be fixed with the backfill process with the `.spec.backfillBehavior` set to `merge`.

-3. Every `.spec.changeCaputureIntervalSeconds` the stream reads the data starting from the previous iteration of the `.spec.changeCapturePeriod` until the timestamp recorded in the `Changelog/changelog.info` file.
+3. Every `.spec.changeCaputureIntervalSeconds` the stream reads the data starting from the previous iteration until the timestamp recorded in the `Changelog/changelog.info` file.

 4. The most recent folder is **always skipped** to avoid reading the incomplete data.